xelemir/RoutePlanner/README.md

 <p align="center">
 FMI Maps, a University of Stuttgart course project, leverages Javalin, a Java web framework, to serve both the frontend and API endpoints.
 A custom Dijkstra algorithm implementation handles route calculation, with data provided by the University of Stuttgart's <a href="https://fmi.uni-stuttgart.de/alg/research/stuff/">Institute for Formal Methods in Computer Science</a>.
 The graph for the Germany road network contains around 25 million nodes and 50 million edges.
-Routes are visualized using GeoJSON and the Leaflet JavaScript library.
+Routes are visualized using MAPBOX GL JS.
+When a route is calculated, the frontend displays the route on the map as a blue line using GeoJSON.
+The Route can then be viewed in 3D.
 </p>

 ## ✨ Features <a name = "features"></a>